 This course introduces the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the development of basic listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written Spanish and demonstrate cultural awareness.
 Lab practice is expected of students.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-0 3 0 1 SPA 112 Elementary Spanish II
+SPA 112 Elementary Spanish II

-Prerequisites: C or better in SPA 111 Corequisites: None
+Prerequisites: C or better in SPA 111

 This course is a continuation of SPA 111 focusing on the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the progressive development of listening, speaking, reading, and writing skills.
 Lab practice is expected of students.
-Upon completion, students should be able to comprehend and respond with increasing proficiency to spoken and written Spanish and demonstrate further cultural awareness
+Upon completion, students should be able to comprehend and respond with increasing proficiency to spoken and written Spanish and demonstrate further cultural awareness.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-SPA 120 Spanish for the Workplace 0 3 3
+SPA 120 Spanish for the Workplace